SchmockLord/Hackintosh-Intel-i9-10900k-Gigabyte-Z490-Vision-D/README.md

 - [x] **Restart**

 # Not working so far
-- ~~[ ] **iGPU UHD630 HDMI-Output**: You cannot use the iGPU to drive your display.
-So far it is only working for GPU-acceleration like Intel QuickSync technology.
-Your help is appreciated here :).~~
 - Netflix and Prime in Safari with iMac20,x based configs.

 # Details